LOV3RBOY/mg/README.md

 ## Deployment

 The site is configured for easy deployment on Vercel with the included `vercel.json` configuration file.
+The main entry point is `index.html`.

 ---